 Number of NAT ports and connections

 Every Cloud NAT IP address has 64K (65536) ports available for TCP and another 64K for UDP.
 Of these, the first 1024 well-known ports are not used by Cloud NAT.
 So we have 64,512 available ports per NAT IP address.
-By default, each instance with Cloud NAT gets a NAT IP and 64 ports from that NAT IP address's 64,512 ports.
+By default, each instance with Cloud NAT gets a NAT IP address and 64 ports from the address's 64,512 ports.
 Therefore, up to 1008 instances can be supported by a single NAT IP address.
-If you have between 1 to 1008 instances, you need 1 NAT IP address, for 1009 to 2016 instances, you need 2 NAT IP addresses, etc.
+If you have from 1 to 1008 instances, you need 1 NAT IP address, for 1009 to 2016 instances, you need 2 NAT IP addresses, and so on.

-If you using the VM instance with Google Kubernetes Engine (GKE) containers, the per-VM number of ports is the number of ports available to all containers on that VM.
+If you use the VM instance with Google Kubernetes Engine (GKE) containers, the per-VM number of ports is the number of ports available to all containers on that VM.

-If you allocate more ports per VM, say 4096, then you need a NAT IP address for every 15 VMs.
+If you allocate 4096 ports per VM, for example, then you need a NAT IP address for every 15 VMs.